Helbur/Machine-Learning/Project1/ProblemD/README.md

-Codes are in the codesD folder.
+Code is in the codesD folder.

-Figures are in the FiguresD folder.